swaroopjcse/lab02/README.md

 ## Exploring the library

-The `cp::print` instruction is coming f
+The `cp::print` instruction is coming from our library.
+Let's see what